tommyettinger/incubator-fury/java/benchmark/README.md

 > Kryo benchmark suite is based on [Kryo benchmark](https://github.com/EsotericSoftware/kryo/tree/master/benchmarks).

 # How to run
-This benchmark use [jmh](https://github.com/openjdk/jmh) as benchmark tool. [jmh](https://github.com/openjdk/jmh) is licensed under GPL V2 with CLASSPATH exception, the usage can't be included in apache source/binary release unless as an optional feature.
-So Fury make it as an optional dependency and you must enable `jmh` profile to activate it.
+This benchmark uses [jmh](https://github.com/openjdk/jmh) as benchmark tool. [jmh](https://github.com/openjdk/jmh) is licensed under GPL V2 with CLASSPATH exception, so it can't be included in apache source/binary releases unless as an optional feature.
+So, Fury makes it an optional dependency; you must enable the `jmh` profile to activate it.

 ```bash
 # Install fury